ctrlw/magni/README.md

 sudo apt update && sudo apt install -y tesseract-ocr libttspico-utils wget https://github.com/ctrlw/magni/raw/master/plop.wav
 ```
 The current OS (in late 2023) is based on bookworm.
-If you're on a different version you may have to adapt the first line accordingly.
+If you're on a different version you may have to adapt the first line accordingly, e.g. replace `bookworm` with `bullseye` if you're on the Legacy OS.

 For other languages than English you need to install the related language packs, e.g. for German:
 ```